 Similar to Miniature Circuit Breakers, Moulded Case Circuit Breakers are also overload and short circuit protection devices.
-Moulded Case Circuit Breakers can withstand more short circuit current more than miniature circuit breakers.
+Molded Case Circuit Breakers can withstand more short circuit current than miniature circuit breakers.
 Also, the continuous current rating of the same can be adjusted as per requirement.
-Some of these breakers also have an inbuilt ground fault/ residual current protection features.
+Some of these breakers also have inbuilt ground fault/ residual current protection features.
 MCCBs are equipped with trip units to sense and interrupt the current flowing through it.
 It -may be thermal or microprocessor-based units.
 Thermomagnetic trip units use the bimetallic strip for current sensing and operation and microprocessor-based units consist of built-in CTs for current sensing and operate the circuit breaker in the event of a fault.

-MCCBs are mostly used in power distribution and protection of industrial equipment such as motor starters, drives, pumps etc. MCCBs can have short-circuited current withstand capability up to 200kA (200,000A).
+MCCBs are mostly used in power distribution and protection of industrial equipment such as motor starters, drives, pumps, etc. MCCBs can have short-circuited current withstand capability up to 200kA (200,000A).
 It is available with a continuous current rating up to 2500A.

 MPCB – Motor Protection Circuit Breaker

 MPCB (Motor Protection Circuit Breaker) is a short circuit and overload protection device dedicated used for the safe operation of motors.
-But unlike MCCBs and MCBs, the trip characteristics of an MPCB allows the high inrush current during the motor start without allowing overcurrent that may damage the motor winding.
+But unlike MCCBs and MCBs, the trip characteristics of an MPCB allow the high inrush current during the motor start without allowing an overcurrent that may damage the motor winding.
 The short circuit capacity of MPCBs is very high compared to that of MCBs.
-Also, MPCBs are more compact than MCCB.
+Also, MPCBs are more compact than MCCBs.
 The overcurrent set point of the MPCB can be adjusted as required.
 Moreover, MPCBs can protect the motor against phase loss or phase imbalance.
 MPCBs once tripped has to be manually reset after the clearance of fault.

 MPCBs are available only in three-pole versions and has a maximum short-circuit current withstand capability of 100kA.
-MPCBs are a cost-effective and efficient solution to conventional motor starters, which use fuse-thermal overload relay combinations.
+MPCBs is a cost-effective and efficient solution to conventional motor starters, which use fuse-thermal overload relay combinations.